 Visiting Centre ValBio

-Access to Centre ValBio and Ranomafana National Park is straightforward, reliable and, upon arrival in Madagascar, can be completed in fewer than 10 hours.
-Major shopping for special supplies and banking is recommended in either Antananarivo or Fianarantsoa, since the while the quaint village of Ranomafana is developing quickly, these are currently not available.
+Access to Centre ValBio and Ranomafana National Park is straightforward, reliable and, upon arrival in Madagascar, can be completed in fewer than ten hours.
+Major shopping for special supplies and banking is recommended in either Antananarivo or Fianarantsoa since, while the quaint village of Ranomafana is developing quickly, these services are currently unavailable.

-Centre ValBio’s campus is located just near the RNP Talatakely trail entrance, 7 kilometers west of Ranomafana Village, where you can find a post office, an internet café, local market and stores, Madagascar National Parks main office, governmental offices and many other local attractions (see below.).
+Centre ValBio’s campus is located just near the RNP Talatakely trail entrance, 7 kilometers west of Ranomafana Village.
+There you may find a post office, an internet café, local market and stores, Madagascar National Parks main office, governmental offices and many other local attractions (see below.).
 Getting between CVB and Ranomafana is about an hour walk or 15-minute car ride.
 Local transportation can be arranged through Centre ValBio’s logistics department.

 Ranomafana has shown a great development in communication in the last few years including phone, Internet and mail services.